Sad1337227/TMPS_Labs/Raports/Raport_lab2.md

     return instance;
   }
 ```
-Also I added the 'Factory' to create different types of customers:
+Also I added the `Factory` to create different types of customers:
 ```
 public class CustomerFactory {
   public PoorCustomer createPoorCustomer() { return new PoorCustomer(); }